-AP CALCULUS AB (Exam fee is required in November; late fee applied after due date) 5 credits Grade 11, 12
+AP CALCULUS AB (Exam fee is required in November; late fee applied after due date) Grade 11, 12

 AP Calculus is a very challenging course and should only be attempted by the serious student.
 This course is designed to prepare students for the advanced placement exam given in May.
 The student will gain knowledge of theories and apply the principles of differential and integral calculus in everyday application.
 Students will recognize the multi-representational approach to calculus and the connections among these representations.
 A summer assignment is required for this course and is due the first day of school.
-If a student does not take the AP exam, the student will not receive AP-weighted value points for class rank and GPA.
 Prerequisite: Successful completion of Pre-Calculus or Pre-Calculus Honors and a teacher recommendation.
 This course is eligible for dual credit with Salem Community College.